tarekmansour/Leave-Request-Management/README.md

 # Leave Management API

-You find herer the API endpoints documentation: [API doc](./Docs/API-doc.md).
+Checkout API documentation to know how each endpoints work: [API doc](./Docs/API-doc.md).

 ## Architecture

+- The API is built using `Hexagonal clean architecture` and following the `Domain Driven Design` principles.
+-

 DDD
 clean archi